justinnhli/oxy-cs-catalog/catalog.md

 ## COMP 297: Independent Study

-Prerequisites: Independent study project.
+Directed individual study.
 Permission of instructor and department chair required.

-## COMP 311: Data Structures and Algorithms

-Comparative data structures and analysis of algorithms.
-Abstract data types.
-"Big O" notation, run time and memory allocation considerations, introduction to computational complexity.
-Selected topics and applications from graph theory, linear algebra, numerical analysis, and data compression. <em>Weekly lab.</em>

-Prerequisites: COMP 211

 ## COMP 313: Computer Graphics

+FIXME edit course description to ensure basic multi-variate functions is covered

 The key to the animation and videogame industries is the ability to display simulated worlds in real time.
 Starting with representing 3D space, this course will teach students the data structures and algorithms, such as quadtrees, texture mapping, and ray tracing, to create photorealistic images.